 Our 7investing investment advisors come from a variety of professional backgrounds and we see the market in different ways.
-Our diverse set of viewpoints helps us present members with a “buffet” of stock recommendations every month.
-We run the gamut across all industries and sectors ─ including artificial intelligence, cloud computing, healthcare, and financial technology.
+Our diverse set of viewpoints helps us present subscribers with a “full buffet” of stock recommendations that runs the gamut across all industries and sectors ─ including artificial intelligence, cloud computing, healthcare, and financial technology.

 Simon Erickson is the founder and CEO of 7investing.
-He is one of the market’s most innovative investors, focused on identifying disruptive innovation and finding developing trends before others may even be aware of them.
+He is one of the stock market’s most forward-looking investors, focused on identifying disruptive innovation and finding developing trends before others may even be aware of them.

 He does this by traveling monthly to industry conferences and by speaking directly with business, scientific, and academic leaders ─ to learn firsthand about the cutting-edge technologies impacting the business world.